Projects

 Free for everyone, forever!

-The Community Recreation Facility is free for everyone to use in perpetuity!
-For as long as you are in Big Sky, you can rely on having a sanctuary right in the middle of Big Sky to spend quality time with friends, read a book on the beach, enjoy a meal from a local restaurant, or take your pup on a walk around local trails!
+The Huntley-Kern Pond is free for everyone to use in perpetuity!
+For as long as you are in Big Sky, you can rely on having a sanctuary right in the middle of Big Sky to spend quality time with friends, read a book on the beach, enjoy a to-go meal from a local restaurant, take your pup on a walk and so much more!

 Help Montana stay wild and beautiful.